Gardening in the San Lorenzo Valley: Sunny Ridges vs. Shaded Canyons

 The Two San Lorenzo Valley Microclimates

-Sunny Ridges & Chaparral (Above Tree Line)
+Sunny Ridges and Chaparral (Above Tree Line)

 Where: Boulder Creek mountains, Ben Lomond sunny exposures, south-facing chaparral slopes, sandstone ridge areas, neighborhoods above dense tree canopy